TheLonelyGhost/dotfiles/README.md

 * `docker-cleanup` for removing orphaned docker containers and images
 * `deploy-wiki` for deploying a compiled vim-wiki site at `~/Documents/*-wiki` to Netlify
 * `http-serve` for starting an HTTP server in the current directory
-* `tat` to attach to tmux session named the same as the current directory.
+* `tat` to create/attach to tmux session named the same as the current directory.
 * `tlt` to list running tmux sessions

 Thanks